-I was intrigued by the work of Samantha Greenfeld the moment I read her artist’s statement.
+I was intrigued by her work the moment I read her artist’s statement.
 Born in 1987 in Los Angeles, Samantha received her BFA in Painting from Otis College of Art and Design in 2013.
 She creates sculptures, collages and mixed media pieces.
 All her works, she maintains, no matter how different they may look from each other, in the end, tend to explore the same tension.
 They hover between two states of being—incompletion and completion, confusion and clarity.

 Identity, history and memory are some of Samantha’s more immediate themes.
 For example, the question of ‘identity’ is raised through statues made up of used clothing, ‘history’ comes alive in the form of a wall with mysterious depressions containing human fingers (a project inspired by the Western Wall in Jerusalem), and ‘memory’ is explored through furniture constructed from old cardboard boxes.